C-Williams/spiced_projects/README.md

 function which can be used to fill in missing, or incorrect data.
 See: https://pypi.org/project/fill-dt-data/ for more info.

-8. IN PROGRESS: A Markov Chain project which tracks fake customer movement data inside fake grocery stores.
+8. A Markov Chain simulation project which tracks fake customer movement data inside fake grocery stores.